Skip To Main Content

 HPO805 HONORS INTRODUCTION TO POLITICS

 Students have a hands-on introduction to the theory and practice of the American political system and take part in simulations of electioneering and governing.
-Students will complete in-depth research and critical analysis of current events shaping U.S. politics (full year – 1 credit) 11 & 12.
+Honors students engage with in-depth resources to answer important research questions. (full year – 1 credit) 11 & 12.

 To prepare for college-level psychology courses, students study human thought processes and behaviors, noted psychologists and psychiatrists, research methods, brain studies, motivation, states of consciousness, intelligence and creativity, stages of human development, personality theories, gender issues and relationships, psychological disorders and therapies (full year – 1 credit) 12.